mschmit88/SObjM/README.md

 #### priorVal()

-Using this method, you can create a matcher who matches the old sObject if present.
+Using this method, you can create a matcher that evaluates an old sObject if present.
 If old sObject is not present, it will behave just like val().

 Example: